allalanag/personal-site/README.md

 # Personal Website
-This is the repo for my personal website that serves as my consolidated portfolio
+This is the repo for my personal website that serves as my consolidated portfolio.

 ## Wallet
 ##### [*/wallet/wallet-app](https://maanavgarg.com/wallet/wallet-app.html)